joshuaDeal/chatGPT-cli/README.md

             --prompt "prompt"       Print reply from prompt and exit.
 (Default behavior is to run in interactive mode.)
             --max-history <number>  Set maximum chat memory for chatbot.
 (Doing this will decrease the size of api calls.)
             --log <logfile>         Set a log file to save the chat history in.
+            --model "model"         Specify which model to use.
+(Defaults to gpt-3.5-turbo.)

 ## Dependencies
 The following are dependencies that you may need to install.